 One night in the autumn of 1607, a determined group of men, women and children secretly met a boat on the edge of ‘The Wash’ at Scotia Creek, Fishtoft, near Boston.
 They planned to defy the authority of the English church and escape across the North Sea to Holland to live in religious freedom.
 The group were betrayed and stripped of their belongings and hope, they were brought by boat to Boston and held and tried at the Guildhall, home to the local law court and cells.
 Today, people can visit Boston Guildhall and see the cells where they were held.
 Nearby is the Pilgrim memorial marking the point at Scotia Creek from where they made their attempt to escape.

-St Andrew’s Church welcomes visitors to re-discover the story and in 2019 will be celebrating its 800th year anniversary.
+St Andrew’s Church welcomes visitors to re-discover the story and is currently celebrating its 800th year anniversary.
 On the nearby green is a memorial to those who made the journey, organised by the Anglo-American Society and made with rock from Plymouth, Massachusetts.
+The town's museum tells the local history, including its links to the Pilgrims and how the area became home to one of the UK's largest ports.
+Many street names are named after the passengers of the Mayflower - you will spot Bradford, Clyfton and more as you travel around the town.

 Droitwich Spa, Worcestershire, was the birthplace of Edward Winslow, one of the senior leaders of the Mayflower and later Governor of the Plymouth colony.